Mingan Archipelago National Park Reserve

 At low tide, water and seaweed on the rocks create slippery conditions.
 Please proceed with caution.

-Hiking trails Île aux Perroquets (Only in French) (PDF, 987 Kb)
+Hiking trails Île aux Perroquets (PDF, 3.6 Mb)

 Western islands of the archipelago